systematic-magic/puma/puma.rst

 	PuMa checks whether all mandatory headers are present in the paper (in accordance with PubMed standards).

 		If all mandatory headers are present, then it injects the following message below the table: "Missing mandatory headings: None".
-		If there are missing headers, then it injects a table with missed mandatory headers below the "check table".
+		If there are missing headers, then it injects a table with missed mandatory headers below the "Headers check table".

 	.. image:: /_static/puma_headers_tab.png